-The other most important thing to consider is where you're meeting, which will determine how formal or how casual you should be dressing.
+The other most important thing to consider is where you're meeting, which will determine how formal or casual you should be dressing.
 "If it's a casual setting and you show up looking too dressy, it may come off like you're trying too hard," Tamburin says.
-"If the setting is formal and you are dressed too casual, it may come off like you didn't put in any effort."
+"If the setting is formal and you are dressed too casually, it may come off like you didn't put in any effort."
 Going to a restaurant or country club?
 Look up the venue to see if there is a dress code of any kind.

 Time of Day

 The outfit you wear for dinner at a fancy restaurant can be completely different from the outfit you would wear for brunch.
 In general, meeting earlier in the day will call for something more casual.